Single Lets Vs. Multi Lets (HMOs) - Which Makes the Better Investment?

-Well, let me explain the difference first.
-A Single Let doesn't necessarily mean just one person, but one 'tenancy’.
-Where you will typically have, an individual, couple or family renting one property solely.
+A single Let doesn't necessarily mean just one person, but one 'tenancy' where you will typically have an individual, couple or family.

-I would usually recommend a two+ bedroom property for a single let, as one beds can be harder to re-sell, so you could limit your exit strategy.
+I would usually recommend a two+ bedroom property for a single let, as a one-bed can be harder to re-sell, so you could limit your exit strategy.

 Also from a rental perspective, you may find properties with gardens will have tenants staying for longer as they are able to 'grow' into the property and won't feel stifled like they might in a terrace with a small rear yard.